PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management: Motivations

 \section{Motivations}

-This work is devoted to paving the way for the application of PTM in industrial and academic scenarios.
-PTM goes through two stages: pre-training, fine-tuning.
+PTM goes through two stages: pre-training and fine-tuning.
 In the pre-training stage, AI supercomputers are widely applied.
-Work in Sec. ~\ref{sec:related_work_parallel_training} are mainly focused on this stage.
-The hardware settings of Megatron-LM's 8.3 B model and Zero-Infinity-3D's 500 B model are the latest AI supercomputer with 32 DGX-2H nodes~\footnote{The 32 DGX-2H nodes have a total of 512 Tesla V100 GPUs.
+Parallel training work of Sec.~\ref{sec:related_work} is mainly focused on this stage.
+The hardware settings of related works~\cite{shoeybi2019megatron,rajbhandari2021zero} are the latest AI supercomputer with 32 high-end DGX-2H nodes.
+Megatron-LM's 8.3 B model~\cite{shoeybi2019megatron} and ZeRO-Infinity-3D's 500 B model~\cite{rajbhandari2021zero} ~\footnote{The 32 DGX-2H nodes have a total of 512 Tesla V100 GPUs.
 Each node has a 1.5 TB CPU memory.
-The intra-node communication bandwidth reaches 300 GB/sec, and the inter-node communication bandwidth reaches 100 GB/sec.}.
-Not to mention the device itself costs millions of dollars, only pre-training the model once will also cost tens of thousands of dollars.
-While expanding the pre-training model scale is only a game for a small proportion of people in the AI community, the fine-tuning stage must involve most people playing with their datasets.
-Industrial and academic AI developers most commonly use the equipment from data centers or self-purchased small servers.
-Their computing scale, storage capability, and communication bandwidth are lower than AI supercomputers.
-For example, the CPU memory in the data center devices is far below the TeraByte level and is much less than that of a DGX-2 node.
-In addition, the communication bandwidth across nodes is usually minimal.
-Therefore, the most economical hardware setting accessible is a single node equipped with multiple GPUs.
-For example, in a GPU data center of an industrial AI lab, 99\% DL offline tasks are running on a scale of fewer than 8 GPUs.
-Besides improving hardware qualities, developing a software system to bridge the computing power gap between the pre-training and fine-tuning stages is the key to democratizing PTM.
+The intra-node/inter-node communication bandwidth is 300 GBps/100 GBps}.
+While expanding the pre-training model scale is only a game for a small proportion of people, the fine-tuning stage must involve most people playing with their datasets.
+AI developers commonly use the equipment from data centers or self-purchased small-scale servers.
+Their computing scale, storage capability are lower than AI supercomputers, i.e., the CPU memory in the data center devices is far below the TeraByte level and is much less than that of a DGX-2 node.
+To our knowledge, most DL offline tasks in a GPU data center of an industrial AI lab are running on a scale of fewer than 8 GPUs.
+Besides improving hardware qualities, developing a software system to bridge the computing power gap between the pre-training and fine-tuning is the key to democratizing PTM.